yegermaster/Introduction-to-Diffusion-Models/README.md

 * Step 1 to Step 10: Progressive addition of noise to the latent representation.
 As you move from Step 1 to Step 10, the latent representation becomes increasingly noisy, leading to a loss of the original information.
 By Step 10, the representation appears nearly homogeneous, indicating significant information loss.

 ## Reverse Process
+The reverse process, or decoding process, is the core mechanism of the Diffusion Model (LDM).
+This process involves iteratively removing the noise added during the forward process, effectively reversing the diffusion steps to recover the original data.
+Each step utilizes a neural network to predict and subtract the noise, gradually converging on the original data distribution.

+U-Nets play a crucial role in this process.
+U-Nets have a U-shaped architecture that is symmetrical along the encoding and decoding paths.
+This allows the network to capture both local patterns, such as edges and textures, and more abstract features at deeper layers.

+This methodology begins with the final noisy representation `Z_T` and employs a neural network model to predict the noise that must be subtracted to achieve `Z_{T-1}`.
+This process is continued iteratively from `Z_{T-1}` to `Z_{T-2}`, and so forth, until `Z_0` is obtained.
+Once `Z_0` is reached, it is decoded back into a higher-dimensional space than the latent representation, resulting in `X`, our reconstructed data.

 ## Implementation of U-Net in LDM